top of page

 Imagine you have purchased a plot of land with the intent of building a home.
 You engage an architect to design it, and a builder to build/ develop it.
 The architect must translate your vision of a home into a design - and ensure that your attention is drawn to key features that are important to you.
 The builder must ensure that the design is buildable - within the time and cost that you can afford.

-Lattice serves as both architect and builder – or designer and developer - for its clients.
-Therefore, we need to pay equal attention to both the sweep of an elegant archway, and the quality of plumbing.
+For its clients, Lattice serves as both architect and builder — designer and developer.
+Therefore, we need to pay equal attention to the sweep of an elegant archway, and the quality of plumbing.
 A good-looking home with a dysfunctional bathroom is a disaster.
 From Systems to Structure This system of design and development must be enabled by the right structure.

 At inception, Lattice was loosely organization.
 Its 5-6 team members were involved in all projects, and there was little need to formalize roles.